matoruru/polybar-adapta-theme/README.md

 ### Package update monitor

-It's going to run every 30 minutes.
+It runs every 30 minutes.

 This is very good feature.
 You can get whether there are some package updates or not.
 If you see **"smile" and 0**, that means **no package updates found**.
 On the other hand if you see **"frown and more than 0**, that means **some package updates found**.
 And we use a named pipe (located /tmp/.polybar-checkupdates-log) for this feature so we can immediately make the face smile again showing spinning animation after finishing the update.